aionnetwork/aion-docs/tokens/aion-desktop-wallet/managing-your-aion.en.md

 #### `Sending transaction...`

 If this message shows for more than a few seconds, make sure that your Aion node is fully synced.
-You transaction will not occur unless it is up to date.
+Your transaction will not occur unless it is up to date.

 ![Node not synced error.](/tokens/aion-desktop-wallet/images/error-node-not-synced.png)